jo/git-relax/README.md

 curl -XPUT --silent $COUCH/_node/nonode@nohost/_config/couch_httpd_auth/timeout -d '"86400"'
 ```

+TODO: since we use usernames as database names and git directories we will need to strengthen username validation.
+This will be done by creating another design document in the `_users` database with a validation doc function.

 ## Authenticator
 User management is done by Couch and we want the Apache Webserver serving our Git repositories to authenticate against it.